FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

                         ██ Grid Connection Capacity

-Moreover, we can check the freshly created source `<Source id=6>` which defines the `ProfitReporter` with the required configuration.
+Moreover, we can check the freshly created source `<Source id=6>` which defines the `ProfitLossReporter` with the required configuration.
 You'll notice that the `config` is under `data_generator` field.
-That's because reporter belong to a bigger category of class which also contains the `Schedulers` and `Forecasters`.
+That's because reporters belong to a bigger category of classes that also contains the `Schedulers` and `Forecasters`.

 .. code-block:: bash

-    $ flexmeasures show data-sources --show-attributes --id 6
+    $ flexmeasures show data-sources --show-attributes --id 5

          ID  Name          Type      User ID    Model           Version    Attributes
        ----  ------------  --------  ---------  --------------  ---------  -----------------------------------------
-          6  FlexMeasures  reporter             ProfitReporter             {
+          6  FlexMeasures  reporter             ProfitLossReporter             {
                                                                                "data_generator": {
                                                                                    "config": {
                                                                                        "consumption_price_sensor": 1